cloudberrydb/cloudberrydb/README.md

 ```

 #### Manually
-Follow the directions in the [ORCA README](https://github.com/greenplum-db/gporca).
+Follow the directions in the [GPORCA README](https://github.com/greenplum-db/gporca).

-**Note**: Get the latest ORCA `git pull --ff-only` if you see an error message like below:
+**Note**: Get the latest GPORCA `git pull --ff-only` if you see an error message like below:

     checking Checking ORCA version... configure: error: Your ORCA version is expected to be 2.33.XXX